Valfride/lpr-rsr-ext/README.md

 <img src="./Media/image2.png" width="600"/>

-Examples of HR-LR image pairs created from the PKU dataset.
+And some examples of HR-LR image pairs created from the PKU dataset.
 <img src="./Media/image.png" width="600"/>